Does My Website Have to Be ADA Compliant?

 What is WCAG?

-Based on how the courts have interpreted ADA standards, ADA web compliance is mandatory for websites that fall under two categories:
+ADA web compliance is mandatory for websites that fall under two categories:

-• Websites for, or funded by, state or local governments: Title II of the ADA requires organizations within this category take steps to ensure their web content is accessible to those with disabilities.
+• Websites for, or funded by, state or local governments: Title II of the ADA requires organizations within this category to take steps to ensure their web content is accessible to those with disabilities.

-• Websites for businesses: Businesses that are open to the public (also referred to as public accommodations) must provide full and equal access to web content to all users, according to Title III of the ADA.
+• Websites for businesses: Businesses that are open to the public (also referred to as public accommodations) must provide full and equal access to web content to all users, according to Title II of the ADA.

 What’s the Difference Between the ADA and Section 508 Compliance?